Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |3   |videoStreaming |Boolean |FALSE      | -          |N/A                  |Availability&nbsp;of&nbsp;built-in&nbsp;video&nbsp;streaming. <br>True: Available, False: Not Available.|

 ### 2.12.
 DisplayCapability
-The definition of "DisplayCapability" and the setting example of TOYOTA are described below.
+The definition of `DisplayCapability` and the setting example of TOYOTA are described below.

 | No | Name               | Type                         | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                | :-:                          | :-:       | :-:        |---------------------|-------------|